-The "No Action" Alternative or denial of the special permit would entail full compliance with existing regulations, specifically 49 CFR 192.611(a)(3)(iii).
-This provision requires 1) pipeline pressure reduction (i.e., a lower operating pressure or MAOP); 2) new pipeline pressure testing; or 3) pipe replacement (with a heavier walled or higher-grade pipe) of all the pipeline segments associated with this special permit modification request, which includes approximately 0.594 mile (3,135 feet) of pipeline to address class location changes.
+The "No Action" Alternative or denial of the special permit would entail full compliance with existing regulations, specifically 49 CFR 192.611(a) and (d) and 192.619(a).
+This provision requires

+1) pipeline pressure reduction (i.e., a lower operating pressure or MAOP); 2) new pipeline pressure testing; or 3) pipe replacement (with a heavier walled or higher-grade pipe) of all the pipeline segments associated with this special permit modification request, which includes approximately 1.861 miles (9,824 feet) of pipeline to address class location changes.